PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for dealing with the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
+The code dealing with the data, training and validation sets, is contained in the fifth code cell of the IPython notebook.

 During training, a bit more than 10% of data is being used for cross-validation.
 The cross-validation accuracy is used as a trigger for storing the best performing model.
 So typically the training lasts 50 epochs, but **a new model is being stored and qualified only when cross-validation accuracy is improved**.